amandavisconti/DHslack/Channels.md

   *A place to discuss and ask coding & web development questions that aren’t specifically #Linux or #codesnippets.*

-* codesnippets

-  *To share, link to, and discuss bits of code that actually do DH-y things, or at least try to.
-And to ask questions along the lines of, "What's the best script-y way to [fill in short short task here]."*

 * bots

   *talk bots, deploy slack bots*